 Take in a View of the City from Up High

-If getting great city views is something you love, then this is going to be one of your favorite things to do in Sendai.
-AER Observation Terrace is the place to go for just that.
+AER Observation Terrace offers tremendous views over the city.
 Formerly the tallest building in Sendai, at 140 meters tall, the AER Building boasts a well-kept secret of an observation deck on its 31st floor.
+There are two terraces: from the west, you can see inland, with the sprawl of Sendai’s shopping streets backed by mountains.

-If all that wasn’t enough, you’ll be happy to know that after dark, the observation deck turns into a mini planetarium!
+In the east, you can spot bullet trains sliding past with the Pacific Ocean in the background.
+If all that wasn’t enough, you’ll be happy to know that the observation deck turns into a mini planetarium after dark!

 - Location: Right near Sendai Station